• Skip to primary navigation

 How Much Does It Cost To Earn An Automotive Engineering Degree?

-According to CollegeCalc, the average annual out-of-state cost for a bachelor’s program in Automotive Engineering Technology/Technician is $31,798.
+According to CollegeCalc, the average annual out-of-state bachelor’s program in Automotive Engineering Technology/Technician costs $31,798.

 In other words, an estimated average of four years to complete the program will cost a total amount of $127,192.